grafana/grafana-zabbix/docs/sources/configuration/index.md

     will increase Grafana performance.
   - **After**: time after which trends will be used.
         Best practice is to set this value to your history storage period (7d, 30d, etc).
 Default is **7d** (7 days).
         You can set the time in Grafana format.
-Valid time specificators are:
+Valid time specifiers are:
     - **h** - hours
     - **d** - days
     - **M** - months